aranculleton/currency-hedging-simulation/README.md

 ---

-**Note**: This project is intended for educational and demonstrative purposes and is not affiliated with or endorsed by BlackRock or its Aladdin platform.
+**Note**: This project is intended for educational and demonstrative purposes only.